learningequality/kolibri/docs/references/conventions.rst

 Frontend code conventions
 =========================

-In general, follow the `style guide <http://kolibridemo.learningequality.org/style_guide>`_ and use built-in components and conventions when ever possible.
+In general, follow the `style guide <http://kolibridemo.learningequality.org/style_guide>`_ and use built-in components and conventions whenever possible.

 Most syntax conventions are enforced by our linters, so make sure you've set up `pre-commit` as described in :doc:`../start/getting_started`.